 - 3. Ambassadors' Audio Logo's

-As part of the opening event, the ambassadors of this years edition, the CEO of the Dutch Design Foundation Martijn Paulen, moderator Anna Gimbrere and the major of Eindhoven John Jorritsma were given an individual audio identity to introduce them on stage.
+As part of the opening event, the ambassadors of this years edition, the CEO of the Dutch Design Foundation Martijn Paulen, moderator Anna Gimbrere and the major of Eindhoven John Jorritsma were given an individual audio logo to introduce them on stage.

 We designed the idents with care.
 By extracting them from the audio strategy core, they form a series whilst making sure each one had a unique character that reflects the people they represent.